 Let me first briefly sketch my testimony.
 I received the Lord Jesus as my Savior as a six-year-old girl after asking my Daddy some very serious questions about sin and salvation.
 In short order I was exhorting all of my neighborhood friends to repent with a zeal that would have made Billy Graham proud.

 As I grew into a young adult, however, my initial enthusiasm gradually gave way to spiritual waywardness.
 Beneath the stereotypical “good” Christian veneer lay an increasingly rebellious heart.
-In sum, by my early twenties I had turned my back on God and was headed in the opposite direction.
+By my early twenties, I had turned my back on God and was headed in the opposite direction.

 About this time I was confronted with a series of health and relational circumstances that effectively upended my world.
-In retrospect, it was the best thing that could have happened to me.
-I became painfully aware of the fact that I had no hope of facing life’s valleys in my own strength.
+In retrospect, it was the best thing that could have happened to me, because I became painfully aware that I had no hope of facing life’s valleys in my own strength.
 I turned back to my Creator and threw myself upon his great mercy – and when he graciously met me there I devoted my life to him from that point forward.

 In the wake of my renewed faith I decided to switch to a different church denomination.
 I’d never ventured outside the Southern Baptist camp before, and I quickly discovered that other mainstream denominations can have dramatically different interpretations of the same Biblical passage.
 Obviously they couldn’t all be correct.
 What then was the truth?

 That simple question ignited in me an abiding passion to understand the Bible according to its original first century context.
 Renowned theologian J.I.
 Packer has summed up my conviction well: